 - The Home Recording Guitarist:

 Much of this depends on the genres of music you play and the sound you are trying to achieve.
-But, if you want to cover all bases you might own at least one small body acoustic, one large body acoustic, a bass, 1 single coil and 1 electric guitar with humbuckers, and perhaps a 12 strings.
-But, of course, this is highly subjective.
+But, if you want to cover all bases you might own at least one small body acoustic, one large body acoustic, a bass, 1 single-coil, and 1 electric guitar with humbuckers.
+But, of course, this is subjective.

 - The Pro:

 At the end of the day, it’s a case of different horses for different courses (of course!).
-With this in mind, perhaps next time someone asks you how many guitars do you really need?
-Remember there’s a lot more to consider than simply answering ‘one more’.
+With this in mind, perhaps next time someone asks you how many guitars you really need?
+Remember there’s a lot more to consider than simply answering one more.